 Medium Term plans

-Subject Leaders produce Medium Term plans for each of the areas in the Long Term planning and these plans are given to Class Teachers before the end of term so that teachers can have meetings to work on joint planning for the next term.
+Subject Leaders produce and monitor usage of Medium Term plans / Schemes of work for each of the areas in the Long Term planning and these plans are given to Class Teachers before the end of term so that teachers can have meetings to work on joint planning for the next term.

 The Subject Leader identifies the Key Activities and it is their responsibility to ensure that resources are available in school for these activities or there is a sign post as to where they can be accessed.
 Teachers choose to work on the activities suitable for their class group.